Dr Tom Penney is an experienced educator, artist and researcher leading the Bachelor of Design (Games) Program.

 He has more than 10 years' experience in the tertiary education sector in the fields of digital design, games, interaction, experience design, cross-reality and contemporary art.
 He was previously a Lecturer and Industry Fellow in Digital Media at RMIT, introducing industry-focused and work-integrated initiatives to the studio environment.

 Tom is an expert in digital studio education and practice-based research committed to integrating industry, practice and scholarship in the studio and beyond.
 His teaching and design of educational studios has focused on agile skills development in digital fields.
 This involves technical as well as soft skills, work-integrated-learning and critical theory.

 His artwork has shown in venues that include Westspace Gallery, Utopian Slumps (Slopes Projects), The Newport Substation, The Perth Institute of Contemporary Arts, Federation Square and Laznia Arts Centre.

-- Lecturer in Digital Media
+- Lecturer in Games